TW-QT/TFNetworking/README.md

 ## What

-TFNetworking is is a high level request util based on [AFNetworking][AFNetworking].
+TFNetworking is is a high level request util based on AFNetworking.
 It's developed by the iOS Team of Dabay.
-It provides a High Level API for network request.

-TFNetworking is used in all products of Dabay.
+It provides a High Level API for network request.TFNetworking is used in all products of Dabay.

 [**中文说明**](Docs/README_cn.md)